Accelerated BSN Requirements

 - Note: Tdap (Tetanus-Diphtheria-Pertussis) is the adult/older children vaccine.
 It is not to be confused with Td (Tetanus-Diphtheria vaccine) or DTaP (Diphtheria-Tetanus-Pertussis vaccine, intended for children).
 A titer is not accepted.

-Taking the Test of Essential Academic Skills (TEAS)
+Preparing for the Test of Essential Academic Skills (TEAS)

-Can Applicants Take the ATI TEAS More than Once?
+Can Applicants Take the ATI TEAS More Than Once?

 - ATI TEAS scores from the previous six months will be considered for an application cycle.